AstrobioMike/AstrobioMike.github.io/unix/scripting.md

 <br>

-Before, we were pretending to be interested in genes annotated as "K18979" from the [KEGG Orthology](https://www.genome.jp/kegg/ko.html){:target="_blank"} database (which is how our example data are annotated).
-And we made a list of the gene_IDs annotated as this by using `grep` and `cut` like so:
+When working with these example files before, we were pretending to be interested in genes annotated as "K18979" from the [KEGG Orthology](https://www.genome.jp/kegg/ko.html){:target="_blank"} database (which is how our example data are annotated).
+And we made a list of the gene_IDs annotated as this by using `grep` and `cut`.
+Let's do that again here:

 ```bash
 grep "K18979" gene_annotations.tsv | cut -f 1 > target_gene_ids.txt